-The workflow discussed in this section can be found under KeplerData/workflows/module/r-2.X.Y/demos/R/localFile\to\dataFrame\R.xml
+The workflow discussed in this section is found at KeplerData/workflows/module/r-2.X.Y/demos/R/localFile_to_dataFrame_R.xml

 The workflow in Figure C.21 uses an R-script to (1) read a local text file containing comma-delimited data, (2) create an R data frame with the data, (3) create a pairs graph of the data set, and (4) summarize the data.
 The location of the data set is input to the RExpression actor by an Expression actor named Path to local file.